Medically reviewed by Drugs.com. Last updated on Jun 24, 2023.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about olanzapine

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

-- Support Group
+- Support group

 - Drug class: atypical antipsychotics

-- Olanzapine extended-release
+- Olanzapine drug information

 - Olanzapine injection

-- Olanzapine (Advanced Reading)
+- Olanzapine (Intramuscular) (Advanced Reading)

-- Olanzapine Intramuscular (Advanced Reading)
+- Olanzapine (Oral) (Advanced Reading)